k3jph/k3jph.github.io/_posts/2019/2019-09-30-jhu-apl-wins-award-for-innovation.md

 I should get links for all of them!
 Finally, you can read more about the program and the award on APL's website:

-<blockquote class="embedly-card" data-card-key="66f8489580e04fc4a88a724eb5058bb3" data-card-type="article-full"><h4><a href="https://www.jhuapl.edu/PressRelease/190927">Johns Hopkins APL Receives 2019 Impact Award from Innovation Leader</a></h4><p>The Johns Hopkins Applied Physics Laboratory (APL) in Laurel, Maryland, has received a 2019 Impact Award from Innovation Leader for an internal initiative called the Ignition Grants HELP Challenge.</p></blockquote>
+<blockquote class="embedly-card" data-card-key="66f8489580e04fc4a88a724eb5058bb3" data-card-type="article-full"><p class="h4"><a href="https://www.jhuapl.edu/PressRelease/190927">Johns Hopkins APL Receives 2019 Impact Award from Innovation Leader</a></p><p>The Johns Hopkins Applied Physics Laboratory (APL) in Laurel, Maryland, has received a 2019 Impact Award from Innovation Leader for an internal initiative called the Ignition Grants HELP Challenge.</p></blockquote>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

 _Image courtesy of the [Johns Hopkins Applied Physics